AlynxZhou/hikaru-coffee/README.md

 # Refactor

 Router:

     - Load each post then compile template and cache and render then call generator then save.
     - Load each asset then render then save.
     - Load each page then compile template and cache and render then call generator then save.
+    - Make custom site variables before pages and posts are generated.

 Renderer: Register srcExt, docExt and fn, render data and return a promise of data.